leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 which contains ``Type 1`` as an element.
 The list is indefinite, so that there is a ``Type n`` for every natural number ``n``. ``Type`` is an abbreviation for ``Type 0``:

-[chris] when you say "larger universe" it kind of implies Type 1 is a superset of Type 0... is that right?

 ```lean
 #check Type